The Last Roll of Kodachrome

 Most famous for his iconic image of Sharbat Gula, The Afghan Girl, McCurry is a legendary National Geographic photojournalist who's photographs record and preserve fleeting moments that underpin the more poetic nature of life.
 McCurry described Kodachrome as his "mainstay film", using it for 30 years and having "about 800,000 Kodachrome transparencies in my archive".
 McCurry first traveled to India in 1974 and his photos, on the very last roll of Kodachrome film manufactured, included images from India, as well as New York and Parsons, Kansas.

-Kodachrome was long favored by National Geographic as the film of choice for its photographers due to the film's longevity (i.e. long term keeping characteristics), particularly when stored under archival conditions.
-The film's excellent color, fine grain and high sharpness characteristics made it a staple of amateur and professional photographers alike.
+Kodachrome was long favored by National Geographic as the film of choice for its photographers due to the film's longevity (i.e., long term keeping characteristics), particularly when stored under archival conditions.
+The film's excellent color, fine grain and high sharpness characteristics made it a staple of many amateur and professional photographers alike.
 That is until significant advancements associated with image quality, long term storage and an explosion in the popularity of photo processing saw Kodachrome fall from grace and be replaced by color negative film.
-The advent of in-store, one-hour photo processing by camera stores and pharmacies further quicken its demise.
+The advent of in-store, one-hour photo processing by camera stores and pharmacies further quicken the demise of Kodachrome.
 Gone were the days of this legendary film and, with it, granddad's slideshow.

 The story of the last roll of Kodachrome is a great story for me to have followed.
 As an ex-Kodak employee (January 1990-December 1997) and long-term user of Kodak products I felt a connection with the product.
 I started my photography career in 1979 and within a few years gravitated towards weddings and portraits, where the majority of work in my small country town was concentrated.
 As a result I worked almost entirely with color negative film.
 That was the easiest way my which I could supply the range of prints required by my customers for their wedding albums and framed portraits.
 My very first full-time job was in a busy camera store and, even then, Kodachrome sales were few and far between.
-I can remember a brick of 20 rolls of Kodachrome 25 film going out of date on the shelf.
+I can remember a brick of 20 rolls of Kodachrome 25 film going out of date on the shelf, and I worked in a very busy photo store.

 Actually I probably only used Kodachrome film a couple of times in my life.
 I didn't really use much transparency film until 1986, when I enrolled in an undergraduate program in photography.
 During the first semester we had to use Agfachrome 100.
+The photo of my niece and nephew was made with Agfachrome 100.
 In subsequent courses I dabbled with Kodak Ektachrome film for a variety of portfolios and assignments.
-However, most of my work, in camera and in the darkroom, was with Kodak T-Max 100 Professional black-and-white film and a range of color negative films from the Kodak Professional range.
+However, most of my work, in camera and in the darkroom, was with Kodak T-Max 100 Professional black-and-white film and a range of color negative films, such as Kodak Portra 160VC, from the Kodak Professional range.

 After my time at Kodak I returned to the very first college at which I studied, this time as a tutor.
 It only seemed right that, if I was going to teach color transparency photography, that I dedicate myself to gaining a degree of expertise with the medium in question.
 For the same reason I undertook to produce my own range of portfolios and assignments, in much the same way that students I taught were required to.
 I've always believed that the best tutors are down there, in the trenches, with those for whom they are responsible.
 My deadlines would be the same as those for students I taught.
 I didn't make a big thing about it and didn't share the images I produced, except in the form of very handy and relevant teaching aids.

 Over time I produced a fairly significant amount of 35mm transparencies, on Kodak Ektachrome Professional 100VS and Kodak Ektachrome Elite Extra Color 100 film, in addition to 120-format negatives which I used when making more formal portraits.
-I guess I have almost thirty (.e., 30) three ring binders full of images from that period, many of them travel based.
-It's a long term project to have them scanned and included, as portfolios and the basis for blog posts, on this site.
+I guess I have almost thirty (i.e., 30) three ring binders full of images from that period, many of them travel based.
+It's a long term project to have many of them scanned and then published in blog posts and, possibly, eBooks on this site.

 Interestingly, somewhere along the way, my absolute loyalty to the Kodak brand disappeared.
 It came about during a time when I made a lot of panoramic images with a Hasselblad X-PAN and X-PAN II cameras.
 To my mind Fuji Velvia 100F was, by far, the best transparency film for that sort of work.
-After using it I knew there was no coming back.
+After using it I knew there was no going back to old yellow.
 My days with Kodak Ektachrome transparency film, at least for landscape photography, were gone.

 Loyalty's a Funny Thing